rOpenGov/giscoR/tests/testthat/_snaps/gisco-attributions.md

       the introductory page of the publication with the following copyright notice:

-      - EN: (C) EuroGeographics for the administrative boundaries
+      - EN: © EuroGeographics for the administrative boundaries
-      - FR: (C) EuroGeographics pour les limites administratives
+      - FR: © EuroGeographics pour les limites administratives
-      - DE: (C) EuroGeographics bezuglich der Verwaltungsgrenzen
+      - DE: © EuroGeographics bezüglich der Verwaltungsgrenzen

       For publications in languages other than English, French or German, the translation of the copyright